mdgriffith/mechanical-elephant-hakyll/thoughts/2015-08-10-the-pratical-benefits-of-haskell-typesystem.markdown

 # Making Illegal Values Impossible to Represent

 In Haskell, all the values that a type can be are explicitly written in a type declaration.
-In our above example, the MetricDistance type can only be Miles with a Floating point number.
+In our above example, the MetricDistance type can only be <strike>Miles</strike> Meters with a Floating point number.
 There’s no option for it to be ‘null’, or a String, or anything else.

 You can use the Haskell type system to represent only the states that make sense.